NicolasSompairac/HACK/README.md

-# Hierarchical_ICA
+# Component Forest
-This repository offers a Hierarchical approach to Stabilised Independent Component Analysis for genomic data
+This repository offers a Multi-level decomposition approach to Stabilised Independent Component Analysis for genomic data

 The algorithm works in 3 steps:
 * Pre-processing of given data